 Now let's take a look at some examples of 'your' used in a sentence:

 Eat your soup; it's going cold.

 'Your' is always followed by a noun in a sentence.

 'You're' is the contracted version of 'you are.'
 It's the present indefinite tense.

-A contraction is a way of combining two words into one to make the whole thing shorter.
-They're often used in conversational contexts.
 Here are all the contracted versions of the verb 'to be' in the present indefinite tense: